What does this have to do with a website about learning Spanish? Well, learning Spanish has everything to do with dating if you want to do it right!

 Were you flirting?

-so much.
-Your dance partner or new friend could simply be trying to show you a good time or make you feel at home, not end up spending the night with you.
-So the next time you think you feel sparks fly, just keep in mind that the man with his arm around your waist may have exchanged a few casual kisses with his work colleagues earlier in the day just as he or she did with you just now.
+Your dance partner or new friend could simply be trying to show you a good time or make you feel at home, not to necessarily end up spending the night with you.
+So the next time you think you feel sparks fly, just keep in mind that the man or woman with their arm around your waist may have exchanged a few casual kisses with their work colleagues earlier in the day just as he or she did with you just now.
 Don’t get carried away yet but there is hope.

 On the other hand, when you truly have snagged an attractive stranger, it’s a wise idea not to be overly demonstrative yourself.
 Latin Americans are liberal with chaste expressions of love, not necessarily a cheeky butt grab or hot and heavy make-out session in full view of everyone else.
 In public, be nothing less than a consummate gentleman or lady and keep anything too heated to the bedroom.

 Despite all this, you might have gotten lucky.
 Now that you’ve managed to get someone to come home with you, you’re probably gearing up for a night of passion.

 Now, remember that despite the seemingly never ending parties, clubs open until five in the morning, people, especially the ladies, dressed to a level of sexiness that you never knew existed, you’re actually in a very conservative part of the world, especially outside the tourist zones, Catholicism still reigns supreme despite attitudes becoming more liberal in the past few years.

 You’ll still find that there are many of its god-fearing denizens who shy away from using any kind of contraceptive or birth control.
 So if you’re commitment-shy and fairly laissez-faire about protection, this really may not be the environment for you.